 Center Founder, Dr. Richard J. Davidson

 Richard J. Davidson, PhD, is a renowned neuroscientist and one of the world’s leading experts on the impact of contemplative practices, such as meditation, on the brain.
-He is the founder and chair of the Center for Investigating Healthy Minds at the Waisman Center, University of Wisconsin-Madison.
+He is the founder of the Center for Investigating Healthy Minds at the Waisman Center, University of Wisconsin-Madison.

 He is perhaps best known for his groundbreaking work in studying emotion and the brain.
 A friend and confidante of the Dalai Lama, he is a highly sought after expert and speaker internationally.
 Time magazine named him one of the most influential people in the world in 2006.